jon-edward/voronoi-filter/README.md

 You can specify various options for the algorithm, such as ratio of points to sample, the baseline probability, and the distance metric to use for determining the closest node.

-For example, using the `distance_metric="euclidean"` produces the following image:
+For example, using the `distance_metric="sqeuclidean"` produces the following image:

 ![voronoi_euclidean.png](imgs/voronoi_euclidean.png)